 Video 2: Resource constraining example with resource histogram

 However, to give you a better context, we will explain the concept further with some nuance.

-The PM can use a resource histogram throughout the project.
+A project manager can use a resource histogram at any point in a project.
 It can be a handy tool, even if it takes time and effort to create one in Excel.
-(It can even be manually created on paper, but it would be time-consuming and error-prone).
+(It can even be manually created on paper, although this takes longer and is prone to errors.)

 Below are other examples of when a resource histogram is most beneficial.